Publications of Charles Corbett

 - The triumph of beauty: or, the prude metamorphos'd.
 London: printed for C. Corbett, Bookseller and Publisher, at Addison's Head, against St. Dunstan's Church, in Fleet-Street; and sold by the booksellers of London and Westminster, [1740].
 ESTC No. N45725.
 Grub Street ID 30598.

 - Poetical meditations on the four last things.
 Viz. on death and judgment, heaven and hell.
-Composed for the edification, and future benefit of all Christian families. ...
-By William Tans'ur, ...
-London: printed for Charles Corbett; and sold by the author, 1740.
+Composed for the edification, and future benefit of all Christian families.
+With proper notes, refering to the Holy Scriptures, &c. with variety of poems, on other divine subjects.
+By William Tans'ur, author of the melody of the heart; the harmony of sion; and the beauty of Holiness.
+London: Printed for Charles Corbett, bookseller and publisher, at Addison's-Head against St. Dunstan's-Church, Fleet-Street; and sold by the author at Barns in Surrey, 1740.
 ESTC No. T174629.
 Grub Street ID 211706.

 - The equity of Parnassus: a poem.
 London: printed for C. Corbett, Bookseller and Publisher, at Addison's Head, opposite St. Dunstan's Church, Fleet-Street: and sold by Mrs. Nut and Mrs. Cooke, at the Royal Exchange; Mrs. Dodd at Temple Bar; and at Mrs. Haywood's, in the great Piazza, Covent Garden, M,DCC,XLIV.
 [1744].
 ESTC No. T108978.
 Grub Street ID 161805.

-- An address to that honest part of the nation call'd the lower sort of people; on the subject of popery and the Pretender.
-London: printed for Charles Corbett: and sold by R. Montague, at the book-warehouse in Wild-street, 1745.
+- An Address to that honest part of the nation call'd the lower sort of people; on the subject of popery and the pretender.
+The third edition..
+London: Printed for Charles Corbett, at Addison's Head, in Fleet-street: and sold by R. Montague, at the Book-Warehouse in Wild-street, MDCCXLV.
+[1745].
 ESTC No. T164211.
 Grub Street ID 202474.

 - Froissart, Jean.
 A paralel of times and events: being, a narrative account of an introde [sic] made by the Scots into England, in the reign of King Richard the second; ...
 With an account of the great preparations at that time made by the French King, to invade England ...
 As the same is set forth, by Master John Froisart, in his history of those times; and also, by Master Richard Grafton, in his Chronicle.
 London: printed for C. Corbett: and sold by the booksellers of London and Westminster, 1746.
 ESTC No. T140528.
 Grub Street ID 188225.